-7. Using the table, find the most likely candidates for habitable planets.
+6. Using the table and your criteria listed above, find the most likely candidates for habitable planets.
 List them here along with their properties:

-8. Within your nominal temperature range, which ones are you rejecting?
+7. Within your nominal temperature range, which ones are you rejecting?
 Why?

-9. Are there any outside your nominal temperature range that you have included?
+8. Are there any outside your nominal temperature range that you have included?
 If so, explain why.

-10. Given what you have learned in this lab, do you think it is likely life exists elsewhere (other than on Earth)?
+9. Given what you have learned in this lab, do you think it is likely life exists elsewhere (other than on Earth)?
 Why or why not?

-11. If you have time, draw an alien here:
+10. If you have time, draw an alien here: